I wear a weighted vest on my daily walks - here's how it's changed my fitness for the better

 I found the pressure on my chest and back quite hard to get used to and even slightly claustrophobic.
 I definitely felt a lot more breathless when walking up the stairs in it during my first session.
 I could feel that my body was working harder.

-It felt very different from walking with a heavy backpack (also known as 'rucking'), which I’m much more used to when on walks or hikes.
-In the first days, I had to really focus on my posture to make sure that my shoulders weren’t rounded to compensate and I found myself engaging my core more than I normally would to stay upright.
+A weighted vest for walking felt very different from walking with a heavy backpack, which I’m used to when on walks or hikes.
+In the first few days, I had to focus on my posture so my shoulders didn't round to compensate.
+I found myself engaging my core more than I normally would to stay upright.

 2. It's easy to include in your day

-After the weight of the vest took me by surprise, I realised I wouldn’t be immediately heading for a long early morning walk around the park in it.
-Instead, I decided to wear it around the house for the first few days.
+I realised I wouldn’t be immediately heading for a long, early morning walk in my vest once I put it on.
+Being so heavy, I didn't want to set out only to struggle to make it home.
+So, I decided to wear it around the house for the first few days.

-Over the two weeks, I wore my weighted vest while I was doing household activities like washing up, tidying and just walking around the garden and up and down the stairs.
+Over the two weeks, I wore my weighted vest while doing household activities, like washing up, tidying, and walking around the garden and up and down the stairs.
 Even doing this raised my heart rate and left me slightly sweaty.

-When it came to wearing the weighted vest on an actual walk, I decided not to go too far from my house.
-The idea of having to take it off and carry it home was not an appealing one, so I started with distances and times I knew I’d be able to do.
-A 15-minute walk around the block, upping it by 5 minutes every other day seemed like a good place to start.
+When it came to wearing the weighted vest on an actual walk and a spot of walking yoga, I decided not to go too far from my house.
+The idea of having to take it off and carry it home was not appealing, so I started with distances and times I knew I’d be able to do.
+A 15-minute walk around the block, upping it by 5 minutes every other day, seemed like a good place to start.

 3. It's a full body workout

-When I first started wearing the vest, I was so focused on how it felt on my upper body that I forgot my legs and glutes would also be in for a workout.
 When I increased the length of my walks to 15 to 20 minutes every day, I started to feel the burn in my quads and calves.
-This is why a weighted vest is such a good form of strength training for runners, hikers, and all those who love cardio exercise.
+This is why a weighted vest is a great form of strength training for runners, hikers, and all those who doing cardio exercise.

-I found the pressure on my shoulders felt quite intense if my arms were hanging down by my sides, so I held onto the vest to support myself and to make sure I was standing up straight.
+I found the pressure on my shoulders felt quite intense when my arms were hanging down by my sides, so I held onto the vest to support myself.
 Once I got into my stride and after the first few short walks, it felt easier.

 Wearing a weighted vest for walking is a full-body workout - don't let anyone tell you otherwise.
-I had to listen to music or podcasts to distract myself from the weight around my chest initially - but after a short while, it became more enjoyable.
-I even started to feel smug when walking amongst ‘normal’ walkers who weren’t wearing a vest - apart from the day it rained and I couldn’t run home as it was too heavy...
+I had to listen to music or podcasts to distract myself from the weight around my chest.
+After a short while, it became more enjoyable.
+I even started to feel smug when walking amongst ‘normal’ walkers who weren’t wearing a vest - apart from the day it rained and I couldn’t run home as it was too heavy.

 4. Suitable for all

-I’m hypermobile and my right shoulder can dislocate quite easily during regular strength training, so I did make sure I was extra cautious when putting the vest on and taking it off, but otherwise, I didn't have to worry about this when I was wearing the vest.
+I’m hypermobile - my right shoulder can dislocate quite easily during regular strength training, so I did make sure I was extra cautious when putting the vest on and taking it off, but otherwise, I didn't have to worry.
 Normally, I have to be very careful when using dumbbells and kettlebells.

-It was easy to put it on for a quick 20-minute walk around the block or to the local park and would leave me feeling physically tired after.
+It was easy to put on for a quick 20-minute walk around my local area or to the park, and it would leave me feeling physically tired after, making it a time-efficient exercise.

 If weight loss is your goal, wearing a weighted vest while walking or working out is an excellent idea as it's deemed "safe" and "feasible" by the experts and leads to greater calorie burn, per studies by the University of Gothenburg and Wake Forest School of Medicine.
 Working harder raises the heart rate and forces your body to burn more energy (calories) to fuel and complete the same activities.
 The more calories you burn, the more likely you are to be in a calorie deficit for weight loss.